Computational Cognitive Neuroscience Lab

 Principal Investigator: Professor Anne Collins

-The Computational Cognitive Neuroscience (CCN) Lab is a part of the The Helen Wills Neuroscience Institute at UC Berkeley.
+The Computational Cognitive Neuroscience (CCN) Lab is a part of the Department of Psychology and the The Helen Wills Neuroscience Institute at UC Berkeley.
 We build and test computational models of learning and executive function.

 Follow our Twitter: @ccnlab